ymalegao/121Final/README.md

 - **Platform Transition:** Implemented the migration from TypeScript to JavaScript, adjusting our code structure to fit JavaScript’s capabilities while ensuring that core functionalities and game mechanics were preserved.

+# F3 Devlog - [12/09/2024]

+## F3 Video

+Check out the F2 Video showcasing our project:

+## F0 + F1 + F2: Determine if the previous F0 and F1 requirements remain satisfied in the latest version of your software

+The latest version of our project fulfills the F0, F1, and F2 requirements, with significant improvements to core mechanics.
+We implemented a win condition where players must survive 20 turns and a loss condition triggered if a zombie reaches the leftmost column.
+Collision functionality was added, allowing Attack Plants to destroy both themselves and zombies upon contact, while Sun Plants are destroyed by zombies, reducing resource production and adding strategic depth.

+## F3.a: Internationalization

+Our internationalization system ensures that all text visible to the player can be translated into different written languages.
+We structured the implementation to make adding new languages straightforward and scalable.

+**Natural Language Explanation:** All player-visible text, such as titles, instructions, and prompts, is extracted into external JSON files.
+This approach allows developers or translators to update or add new languages without modifying the game logic.
+The selected language dynamically determines which file is loaded, ensuring a seamless user experience.

+### Technical Details:

+- The JSON structure organizes strings in key-value pairs, where keys represent the text's purpose, and values are the translated text.
+For example:
+{
+  "gameOverMessage": "Game Over!",
+  "instructions": "Use Arrow Keys to Move."
+}
+- The t object is used to reference strings in the code, such as t.gameOverMessage.
+This abstraction ensures no hard-coded text exists in the game logic.
+- The currentLanguage parameter is passed between scenes to persist the user's language choice across the session.
+- A fallback mechanism logs warnings for missing translations, helping developers quickly identify and resolve untranslated keys.

+By centralizing text in JSON files and dynamically loading the appropriate file, we provide a robust foundation for supporting any written language.

+## F3.b: Localization

+We localized the game into three distinct languages: English (default), Arabic (right-to-left script), and Simplified Chinese (logographic script).
+Each language was carefully integrated to ensure proper functionality and cultural accuracy.

+**Natural Language Explanation:** Localization involves adapting the game for players who speak different languages.
+This includes translating visible text and adjusting the UI for language-specific nuances, such as right-to-left alignment for Arabic or concise phrasing for Chinese.
+Language selection is accessible through the MenuScene, allowing players to choose their preferred language before starting the game.

+### Technical Details:

+- English (Default): English is the base language and requires no additional changes.
+Example string:
+{
+  "gameOverMessage": "Game Over!"
+}
+- Arabic (RTL): Text alignment was adjusted using Phaser's text rendering properties to support right-to-left layouts.
+UI elements were mirrored to maintain readability.
+- Example string:
+{
+  "gameOverMessage": "انتهت اللعبة!"
+}
+- Simplified Chinese (Logographic): Google Noto fonts were used to render complex Chinese characters without clipping or distortion.
+Text was carefully phrased to fit within UI constraints.
+- Example string:
+{
+  "gameOverMessage": "游戏结束！"
+}
+- Translation Workflow: Initial translations were generated using ChatGPT with prompts like: "Translate 'Game Over' into Arabic and ensure it is suitable for a gaming context."
+- Language selection: Players select their language in the MenuScene via interactive buttons, and the currentLanguage persists across scenes.
+- Example:
+this.translations = {
+  en: this.cache.json.get('en'),
+  zh: this.cache.json.get('zh'),
+  ar: this.cache.json.get('ar')
+};
+this.t = this.translations[this.currentLanguage];

+Localization ensures the game is accessible to a global audience while respecting cultural and linguistic nuances.